Vmlweb/MEAN-Angular/README.md

 ## Installation

-Then install the project dependancies and setup the development environment.
+Then install the project dependancies and setup the development enviroment.

 ```bash
 npm install